minhllk24/Tripping-Through-Walmart-Classifying-Walmart-Shopping-Trips---Aptech-Semester-Project/README.md

 # Tripping-Through-Walmart-Classifying-Walmart-Shopping-Trips-Aptech-Semester-Project
+Kaggle Competion.
-Kaggle Competion, Run with PySpark on Google Collab
+Test on more model and Run with PySpark on Google Collab

 This is a schoolwork project at the end of semester.